Douglas Battista says no trip to London is complete without visiting these key landmarks.

 The home of a current British Royal, Her Majesty the Queen, Windsor Castle’s claim to fame is its continuous occupation for the last 900 years.
 The castle is purported as haunted by visitors, who claim the sound of Queen Elizabeth I’s heels are still heart wafting through this Gothic structure’s halls and passages, says Douglas Battista.

 Douglas Battista is a travel enthusiast who says that London is among his favorite vacation destinations for its never-ending list of attractions and historical landmarks.
-He is the Vice President of the Jenny Craig Company, and resides in sunny California.
+He is the President of North America Field Operations of the Jenny Craig Company, and resides in sunny California.